MicrosoftDocs/azure-docs/articles/azure-monitor/platform/alerts-log-api-switch.md

 > Content stated applicable to users Azure public cloud only and **not** for Azure Government or Azure China cloud.

 > [!NOTE]
-> Once a user chooses to switch preference to the current [scheduledQueryRules API](/rest/api/monitor/scheduledqueryrules) it is not possible to revert to using of the older [legacy Log Analytics Alert API](api-alerts.md).
+> Once a user chooses to switch preference to the current [scheduledQueryRules API](/rest/api/monitor/scheduledqueryrules) it is not possible to revert back to the older [legacy Log Analytics Alert API](api-alerts.md).

 In the past, users used the [legacy Log Analytics Alert API](api-alerts.md) based on SavedSearch to manage the log alert rules.
 Today all workspaces are created with [Azure Monitor - ScheduledQueryRules API](/rest/api/monitor/scheduledqueryrules).
 This article describes the benefits and the process to switch from the legacy Log Analytics Alert API to the current API.